Happily-Coding/portfolio/my-deployment.md

 - DOCKERHUB_USERNAME
 - DOCKERHUB_TOKEN

+Also create a repository on dockerhub for this project, and create a secret with its path, for example youruser/portfolio
+- DOCKERHUB REPOSITORY

 Ok, now download from this repository/.github the workflows starting with alt_ .
 They are the alternative workflows with the process i described.

 Commit and push the workflows.
 Make sure NOT to push .env

+You can see that on the workflows that ran with your CI/CD at https://github.com/youruser/yourrepo/actions

+Our current github actions settings will run the following workflows on commit:
+- Test
+- Deploy to staging
+- Smokeshow
+Keep in mind they may not be instantaniously ran, but instead queued.

+Creating a new release on github will run the following workflows:
+- Deploy to Production
+- Build and push to docker hub.